Skorpinakos/IoT-GreenHouse/README.md

       ```
       npm install
       ```
-      If installation hangs downgrade to npm v6 (this is a known npm problem https://stackoverflow.com/questions/66893199/hanging-stuck-reifyprettier-timing-reifynodenode-modules-nrwl-workspace-comp)
+      (If installation hangs this is a known npm problem https://stackoverflow.com/questions/66893199/hanging-stuck-reifyprettier-timing-reifynodenode-modules-nrwl-workspace-comp)
 4) In a terminal
    + cd into the Edge_Compute directory
    + Start greenhouse device service (on port 3000) by running